6 Fertility Exercises to Support Your Reproductive Health

 2. Yoga

-Moving through the poses in a yoga workout will help get your blood flowing.
-Some studios even offer fertility yoga classes, which feature poses designed to increase circulation to your reproductive system.
-Many yoga poses also help increase strength and flexibility, which can be beneficial for labour and postpartum recovery.11
+The physical benefits are real: moving through poses gets your blood flowing, and some studios even offer fertility-specific classes designed to increase circulation to your reproductive system.
+Many poses also build strength and flexibility, which can be valuable for labour and postpartum recovery.11

 3. Swimming